vinicenter/solar/README.md

 # Solar
-A application to simulate the solar system in a simple away.<br>
+A application to simulate the solar system in a simple away.<br><br>
 ![alt text](https://i.imgur.com/Lmv3C4P.jpg)

 ## How to run the project?